OpenVPN/easy-rsa/doc/Hacking.md

   Contributions can come in many forms: GitHub "pull requests" from cloned repos, references to external repos, patches to the ML, or others.
-Those won't necessary have `Signed-off-by:` lines or may contain less info in the commit message than is desirable to explain the changes.
+Those won't necessarily have `Signed-off-by:` lines or may contain less info in the commit message than is desirable to explain the changes.

   The committing author to this project should make a merge-commit in this case